 A brief word on important regulatory and legal matters in Shenandoah

 Several laws govern relationships between tenants and real estate investors in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and rental investors in Virginia, and supersedes all leases and county ordinances.
-Not to mention our local governments in and around Shenandoah have more ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws when they happen.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and real estate investors in Virginia, and supersedes all leases and county ordinances.
+Also our local governments in and around Shenandoah have more ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws when they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Landlord Reference

-- Before you put a renter in your rental in Shenandoah
+- Before you rent out your investment in Shenandoah

 - Collections and evictions